xMartin/php-introduction/07_arrays.md

 $arr = new SplFixedArray(4);
 ```

-`SplFixedArray` works with PHP's builtin array function and also with `foreach`:
+`SplFixedArray` works with PHP's built in array function and also with `foreach`:

 ```php
 $arr = SplFixedArray::fromArray([1, 2, 3, 4]);